 Write down each item you want to change in one big list.

 Your approach to changing each of the items on your list will be different.

-This is because there's going to be both easy, quick changes and there's going to be long-term changes.
+This is because there are going to be both easy, quick changes and there are going to be long-term changes.